salrashid123/openssl_trace/README.md

 ### OpenSSL docker with TLS trace enabled (`enable-ssl-trace`) and FIPS

-Simple docker container with openssl `1.1.1i` which has TLS trace and an old version where FIPS is enabled.
+Simple docker container with openssl `1.1.1i` which has TLS trace and an old version `1.0.1f` where [FIPS mode](https://www.openssl.org/docs/fips.html) is added manually.

 You can use this to view the low-level TLS traffic between a client and server and use openssl or manually toggle fips compatible mode too